 One Trakm8 customer even uses geo-fencing to prevent unexpected invoices for driving in central London’s congestion charge zone.
 The customer has drawn a virtual line just outside the congestion charge zone but with enough room for manoeuvre should the vehicle need to turn back.
 If the fleet manager can see that they about to enter the congestion charge zone, they are able to contact the driver and warn them before the business incurs any unnecessary costs.

-Accidentally straying into the congestion charge zone results in a bill of £11.50 per vehicle and is extended to £130 if the charge isn’t paid for within a 24-hour window.
-For only £12.99 or less per vehicle per month – Trakm8 Prime could pay for itself many times over for vehicles operating around the capital.
+Accidentally straying into the congestion charge zone results in a bill of £11.50 per vehicle and is extended to £160 if the charge isn’t paid for within a 24-hour window.
+Priced from just £6.99 per vehicle, per month – Trakm8 Prime could pay for itself many times over for vehicles operating around the capital.